radicallyopensecurity/Nonprofit-Ventures/actions-taken.md

 26. Register the BV and Stichting with the KvK via notary, now that the structure and people are clear
 27. Gave ROS + NPV presentation at networking event - lots of interest!
 28. Planning lots more meetings and calls.
 Also responding to LinkedIn messages.
+29. Reach out to graphic designer for basic design of logo/house style/website.